carpentries-lab/good-enough-practices/episodes/03-software.md

 A function is a reusable section of software that can be treated as a black box by the rest of the program.
+This is like the way we combine actions in everyday life.
+Suppose that it is teatime.
+You could get a teabag, put the teabag in a mug, boil the kettle, pour the boiling water into the mug, wait 3 minutes for the tea to brew, remove the teabag, and add milk if desired.
+It is much easier to think of this as a single function, "make a cup of tea".

+Software programming languages also allow you to combine many steps into a single function.
+The syntax for creating functions depends on programming language, but generally you:
+- name the function
+- list its input parameters
+- describe what information it produces
+- write some lines of code that produce the desired output.

+Good functions should have only one main task: for example, "make a cup of tea" does not also specify how to make a sandwich.
+Functions can also be built up from other functions: for example, "boil the kettle" involves checking if there is water in the kettle, filling the kettle if not, and then turning the kettle on.
-The syntax for creating functions depends on programming language, but generally you name the function, list its input parameters, and describe what information it produces.
-Functions should take no more than five or six input parameters and should not reference outside information.
+Having one main task means that functions should take no more than five or six input parameters and should not reference outside information.
 Functions should be no more than one page (about 60 lines) long: you should be able to see the entire function in a standard (~10pt) font on a laptop screen.
+If your function grows larger than this, it is usually best to break that up into simpler functions.

 The key motivation here is to fit the program into the most limited memory of all: ours.
 Human short-term memory is famously incapable